vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 ### Another

 The world is headed for the same catastrophic gigantic meltdown that we face domestically.
-Global bankers have been expanding most curren- cies at exponential and increasing rates – especially the dollar.
+Global bankers have been expanding most currencies at exponential and increasing rates – especially the dollar.
 Think of the exponential curve.
 Double digit increases in global dollars puts us on a straight up off the chart trajectory.